-Diary of a Young Naturalist by Dara McAnulty – Shortlisted for the 2020 Wainwright Prize
+Diary of a Young Naturalist by Dara McAnulty: WINNER OF THE 2020 WAINWRIGHT PRIZE FOR NATURE WRITING

 ‘This book is very pertinent.
 It’s a diary but essentially timeless.
 It’s about enduring, it’s about passion, beauty and connection.
 It’s really, really special.’
 Chris Packham